matteowysocki/nomad_life/README.md

 # Nomad Life
 Shiny app scraping data from the www.numbeo.com and presenting data about the cost of living in various cities.
+This app is still being developed.
+Next TODO is adding English language and make the website bilingual and next adding further visualizations and elements to the website.
 ## Hosted at shinyapps.io by RStudio
 https://mateusz-wysocki.shinyapps.io/nomad_life_dev/